jayprophit/Docker/Documentation.md

 apt update
 apt install iputils-ping --yes

-ping google.com - c1 # this time it succeeds!
+ping google.com - c 1 # this time it succeeds!

 ```
 #### --interactive --tty
 these 2 flags together means that when we issuse this command, it will give us a runnning shell within that container